Sahil-1509/Sahil-1509/README.md

 - 👋 Hi, I’m @Sahil-1509
-- 👀 I’m interested in Machine Learning.
+- 👀 I’m interested in Machine Learning, Deep Learning, Natural Language Processing.
-- 🌱 I’m currently learning Deep Learning.
+- 🌱 I also do coding on leetcode,gfg.
-- 💞️ I’m looking to collaborate on ML projects.
+- 💞️ I’m looking to collaborate on ML,DL projects.I have made some projects in this fields.
 - 📫 How to reach me mdsahilansari7860@gmail.com

 <!---